rdensamo/nod-rbd218/README.md

 The general direction for different systems can be found here: http://fracpete.github.io/python-weka-wrapper3/install.html

-# Requirements for python Weka Wrapper for Linux :
+# Requirements for python Weka Wrapper for Linux : (Should this be direction?)
 (1)

 # How to run the code: